-Moreover, gender policies are often easily overlooked as they are not made corporate priorities.
-For example, research from Australia shows certain practices like long work hours clash with attempts to support flexible working hours for employees.
-Scholars show the gender policies can have a larger impact if companies are offered sanctions or rewards for achieving policy objectives.
+Gender equality policies are also often easily neglected if they are not corporate priorities.
+Research from Australia, for example, shows that certain norms, like long working hours, clash with support for flexible working hours for employees.
+Meyer & Rowan (1991) have shown how gender equality policies can have a greater impact if companies are offered rewards or are subject to sanctions for succeeding or failing on such policy objectives.

-The involvement of executive leadership is critical when addressing resistance to policies in companies.
-However, not all policies are of high enough priority to be included in the Key Performance Indicators (KPIs) of senior executives.
-Alternatively, various policies depend upon a high reliance on individual line-manager discretion.
-Policies that are in line with a corporation’s values and are enforced successfully are robust.
-Moreover, policies which are flexible in their application and have adapted from lessons learned tend to be revisable.
-The case of gender policies in corporations can fall into the same difficult position of implementation and adaptation.
-Research shows policies should be integrated as formal rules to ensure enforcement.
-To ensure that informal rules of gender are not biased, formal rules along with senior executive support are essential.
+The engagement of senior management is critical for addressing any resistance to such policies, but not all such policies are deemed of high enough priority to be included in the Key Performance Indicators (KPIs) for senior executives.
+Some policies greatly rely on individual line-manager discretion for their implementation.
+Policies that are consistent with a corporation’s values and are enforced successfully are robust.
+Policies, including those relating to gender equality, that are flexibly applied and adapted from lessons learned tend to be subject to revision.
+The case of gender policies in corporations can fall into the same difficult situation of implementation and adaptation.
+Research shows policies should be formulated as formal rules, with senior executive support, to ensure enforcement and to ensure that informal rules that are gender biased do not prevail.
 As scholars suggest, achieving policy objectives on gender policies might require sanctions or rewards.
-Moreover, scholars show the combination of both revisability and robustness is critical to implementing new policies and driving change; in this case, the change being to gender practices.
+Scholars show that a combination of revisability and robustness is key for implementing new policies and driving change regarding gender equality.

 Gender Equality and Balance in the UAE Workforce

-The UAE has acted as a pioneer in promoting gender policies for the private sector in the Middle East however, little research focuses on the challenges faced by the private sector as companies adopt government recommendations.
-Women in the UAE make up the majority of university graduates and the UAE recognizes that women make the future of the country’s workforce and economic development.
-The vision of the UAE government for gender equality is framed as “gender balance” and aims at making the UAE a global role model by achieving the following objectives:
+The UAE has acted as a pioneer for gender equality policies for the private sector in the Middle East, yet little research has addressed the challenges faced by the private sector in adopting government policies.
+Most university graduates in the UAE are women and the UAE recognizes that women represent an important part of the future of the country’s workforce and economic development.
+The vision of the UAE government for gender equality is framed as “gender balance” and aims to make the UAE a global role model by achieving the following objectives:

-Reduce the gender gap across all government sectors.
+Reducing the gender gap across all government sectors.

-Increase the country’s ranking on gender gap within global competitiveness reports.
+Increasing the country’s ranking on the gender gap within global competitiveness reports.

-Achieve gender balance in decision making positions.
+Achieving gender balance in decision-making positions.

-Promote the UAE’s status as a benchmark for legislation on gender balance.
+Promoting the UAE’s status as a benchmark for legislation on gender balance.

-The Gender Balance Council was launched in 2015 to be the taskforce in charge of achieving these goals.
-To help encourage and foster this change, the government also has various awards and recognitions in place for companies supporting gender balance in the UAE.
-However, achieving this goal requires the introduction of initiatives and legislation that will help change the foundation.
-Some initiatives so far have been the introduction of the gender balance guide, the national political empowerment program, the equal pay law, an increased maternity leave (three months total), and a mandatory female presence in boardrooms.
+The Gender Balance Council was launched in 2015 to oversee the achievement of these goals, and the government has also established various awards and other forms of recognition for companies supporting gender balance in the country in order to encourage and foster this change.
+However, achieving these goals also requires introducing initiatives and legislation that will help generate fundamental change.
+Some initiatives have been already been taken with the introduction of the “Gender Balance Guide,” the “Political Empowerment Program,” the Equal Pay Decree, increased maternity leave entitlement (up to three months), and a mandatory female presence in boardrooms.

-The UAE ranks first in literacy rate as well as enrollment of females in secondary and tertiary education in the region.
-The UAE also has a number one ranking in the social progress index report under the category of “women treated with respect.”
-In STEM fields, 56% of UAE graduates are women.
-The women of the country also make up 50% of Parliament representation as well as 29% of ministerial roles.
-The UAE government is also working with the World Economic Forum, United Nations Development Program, and the Organisation for Economic Co-operation and Development to work on a gender equality index, research, studies, and a global gender gap report.
+The UAE ranks first in its literacy rate as well as enrollment of females in secondary and tertiary education in the region.
+The UAE also has a number one ranking in the Social Progress Index Report under the category of “women treated with respect.”
+In Science, Technology, Engineering, and Mathematics (STEM) fields, 56% of the UAE’s graduates are women and they also make up 50% of its parliamentary representatives and occupy 29% of its ministerial roles.
+The UAE government is also collaborating with the World Economic Forum, the UNDP, and the OECD on a gender equality index, related research, and a global gender gap report.